dac-dev-sw/AQS_Ettercap/README.md

 ## Current Version: **0.1.0.0**

-This current version has desired functionality for singular POI blurring with acceptable distance and movement tracking.
+This current version is the initialized form of the workshop.

 ## Table of Contents
 1. [Running](#running)